 The Accounts Payable Department is responsible for payments, and they maintain the balance of expenses by receiving payments, processing, and verifying invoices.

 It also collects short-term credits on services and goods from its suppliers and creditors.
-Businesses must use accrual accounting to match the revenue with expenses, regardless of cash flows timing.
+Businesses must use accrual accounting to match the revenue with expenses, regardless of cash flow timing.

 - What is Liability in Accounting?